 - Use a food processor/blender and blend a whole packet of graham crackers into fine crumbs.
 Combine graham cracker crumbs, brown sugar, and melted butter until all combined.

-- Scoop 1 TBSP of the crust into each muffin cup.
+- Scoop 1 tablespoon of the crust into each muffin cup.
 Use a spice jar or the back of ⅛ measuring cup to compact the crust.

 - In a medium bowl, whisk together flour, sugar, cocoa powder, baking soda, baking powder, and salt.
 Set aside.